 WHAT TEMPERATURE DO YOU COOK VENISON BACKSTRAP?

-Besides the marinade and the cut, the most important factor in a tasty final outcome when it comes to venison is the temperature you cook it to.
+Besides the marinade and the cut, the most important factor in a tasty final venison dish is the temperature you cook it to.
+If you don’t like rare or medium-rare meat, venison backstrap is not the dish for you.

-I always pull my venison at 125°F at most.
+I always pull my venison off the heat source at 125F at the most.

 With a 10-15 minutes rest, that will result in the pinkish red center you see in these pictures, a medium-rare/borderline medium cook.

-Keep in mind, as with any meat, it will continue to cook after you pull it off the heat source.
+Keep in mind, as with any meat, it will continue to cook after you pull it off the heat.
+This is why I like suggesting a 120-125F internal temperature with a solid rest period.
+The backstrap will end with a final internal temperature between 130-140F with this approach.

 If you don’t have a good digital instant read thermometer, it’s a kitchen tool worth every cent.
 They don’t even cost that much.
 I use this one which is like $15.